microsoft/pai/docs/manual/cluster-admin/installation-faqs-and-troubleshooting.md

 sudo reboot
 ```

-Here we use Nvidia driver version 418 as an example.
-Please modify `nvidia-418` if you want to install a different version, and refer to the Nvidia community for help if encounter any problem.
+Here we use NVIDIA driver version 418 as an example.
+Please modify `nvidia-418` if you want to install a different version, and refer to the NVIDIA community for help if encounter any problem.

-#### How to install nvidia-container-runtime?
+#### How to install NVIDIA-container-runtime?

 Please refer to the [official document](https://github.com/NVIDIA/nvidia-container-runtime#installation).
 Don't forget to set it as docker' default runtime in [docker-config-file](https://docs.docker.com/config/daemon/#configure-the-docker-daemon).
 Here is an example of `/etc/docker/daemon.json`: